Boiled up angry all right, his mind on holy fire,

 He’d found the side door ajar, left purposely so,

-who knew the escape routes in order to flee.
+They knew the escape routes in order to flee.

 Armed to the teeth with nothing that day,